kedir-m/Emsdevs/README.md

 ---

 More features will be added soon.
-Thank you for using the Telegram Scraper!
+Thank you for using the EMSdevs TG!